abordones/proyecto-flp-1/README.md

 ### Wamp
- - all versions of Wamp for Windows are available on https://www.wampserver.com/en/
+ - All versions of Wamp for Windows are available on https://www.wampserver.com/en/
  - Download the Wamp according to your system architecture and get 3.2.6 version

 ### Steps of conection's system
-"Change the storage mechanism in the database from ISAM to INNODB"
+- Change the storage mechanism in the database from ISAM to INNODB"
 - Start Wampserver
-- go to 'MySQL' and select 'my.ini'
+- Go to 'MySQL' and select 'my.ini'
 - Edit 'default-storage'.
 It should be as follows

 		-;default-storage-engine=MYISAM.